The price quoted on the departure date for ''more than a day'' tours covers all days of the tour.

 Scenic Return Journey

-AAT Kings then drop you at your accommodation at Ayers Rock Resort at approximately 5pm (Oct Mar) or 5:30pm (Apr-Sep).
+AAT Kings then drop you at your accommodation in Ayers Rock finishes are at approx 5:30pm.

 2 professional, accredited tour guides

 Fruit & snacks throughout the day

 Cooked breakfast at Kings Creek Station